MoscaDotTo/Winapp2/winapp2ool/modules/uwpbuilder/readme.md

 # UWPBuilder

 **UWPBuilder** is a winapp2ool module that generates winapp2.ini entries for Universal Windows Platform (UWP) applications from a small templating DSL.
-Every UWP app stores its data under `%LocalAppData%\Packages\<PackageFolderName>`, and part of that layout is identical from app to app, so UWPBuilder applies a shared scaffold of baseline cleaning targets to every application entry.
+Every UWP app stores its data under `%LocalAppData%\Packages\PACKAGE_FOLDER`, and part of that layout is identical from app to app, so UWPBuilder applies a shared scaffold of baseline cleaning targets to every application entry.

 UWPBuilder is a build-pipeline module: its output is an intermediate file consumed by winapp2ool to produce the final winapp2.ini, and is not intended to be used directly with any cleaning software.
 If you are not maintaining winapp2.ini, you probably don't need this module.